openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 The total number of contributions in the exchange (the post and its responses and comments) appears in each callout image.
-To see the number of contributions that you haven't read yet, move your cursor to hover over the callout image.
+To see the number of contributions that you haven't read yet, move your cursor over the callout image.

 .. image:: ../Images/Discussion_mouseover.png
- :alt: A post with 3 contributions total and a popup that shows only two are
+ :alt: A post with 4 contributions total and a popup that shows only two are
        unread

 The color-coded callout images appear when you sort the list of posts **by